 Where to stay in Bournemouth:

 Check in to the Hilton Bournemouth for luxurious rooms with panoramic views of Bournemouth Bay plus an indoor heated pool and Sky bar, or book one of the Hampton by Hilton‘s bright, modern rooms, which come with breakfast and WiFi.
+Both score 4.5 out of 5 on our new cleanliness ratings system.

 How to get there: